 When looking for reference images of things like bullet damage, be aware that there are also a lot of computer generated images mixed in with the photos.
 Make sure you source some photos of the real thing if you can!

 That said, vector art can be really useful too.
 Although rarely photorealistic, vector artists will have broken down and identified the key components of each shape from reference of their own, which makes it easier for us to do the same.

 After looking through a bunch of different pictures of bullet holes punching through metal I’ve identified three of these key components.

-For the rest of the tutorial we’ll be building each of these components in turn, and then blending them together to get the final result.
+For the rest of the tutorial we’ll be building each of these components in turn and then blending them together to get our final result.

 The Substance Graph

 If you’re already pretty familiar with the process of creating surfaces in Substance and you just want to see how I created the different shapes for this material, here is a picture of the graph in full.

 For those who want to join me step-by-step, let’s start with the outermost layer and work our way in.